 All persons living in and visiting our district are customers and stakeholders in this activity.
-The maintenance of public health and safety in our district affects everyone and we all have "skin in the game".
+The maintenance of public health and safety in our district affects everyone and we all have a "stake in the result".
 Although much of our activity is aimed at regulating individuals and businesses the effect of doing this effectively or otherwise is felt by everyone to some degree.